clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 or Ruby, where variables serve as identities that (typically) point to a mutable value and which are modified in place.

-TBD: an images to illustrate these concepts
+*TBD: add images to illustrate these concepts*

 Identities in Clojure can be of several types, known as *reference types*.